Who is Robin on The Masked Singer?

 Robin will be Rockin' their way through the competition.

-Weird and truly wonderful, The Masked Singer, is officially back for season two and it’s got us hooked trying to figure out who is behind the mask of each character.
+Season two of The Masked Singer has us hooked on trying to figure out who is behind the mask of each character, and this weekend there will be not one, but two eliminations.

+Alan Carr will also be appearing as a special guest judge on the show on Saturday night (January 30th), joining regular judges Mo Gilligan, Davina McCall, Jonathan Ross and Rita Ora.

-So far, Sophie Ellis-Bextor, Mel B, Martine McCutcheon and Glenn Hoddle have all been unmasked on the show.
+So far, Sophie Ellis-Bextor, Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson have all been unmasked on the show.

-That means eight The Masked Singer contestants still have to be revealed.
+That means seven The Masked Singer contestants still have to be revealed.

 RadioTimes.com recently revealed who The Masked Singer fans think Robin is, with 45.5 per cent choosing The Voice UK coach Olly Murs.